billsidea/bambu-poop-sorter/README.md

 console_log_level = "INFO"
 file_log_level = "INFO"
 ```
 Valid log levels are "DEBUG", "INFO", "WARNING", and "ERROR".
 It is recommended to leave the defaults ("INFO") unless you are having a problem, in which case "DEBUG" can be used (and which will spit out tons of information to the logs).
 The application log will be generated with the name "3d_printing_poop_sorter_bambu_[machine serial number].log" and be placed in your **~/.local/state/bambu_poop_sorter/log** folder.
 The content going into that log is controlled with the "file_log_level" setting.
-When running the application in an interactive mode (e.g. using a Python IDE like Thonny), you will see console level log entries which can be controlled with the "console_log_level" setting.
+When running the application in an interactive mode (e.g. from the command line), you will see console level log entries which can be controlled with the "console_log_level" setting.

 # Running bambu-poop-sorter